 Please email our customer support team ( [email protected] ) if you find a typo in the curriculum.
 If you are using an edition that is older than two years, the typo has most likely been fixed and will not need to be reported .

 The Language Arts courses do not follow Common Core standards.
 Each course strives to teach everything moral and sound that is being taught in public schools while going above and beyond many public school standards but not necessarily in the same order.

 The Language Arts courses are not based on one specific educational philosophy or method.
 Rather, the creators of the curriculum intensely studied many different philosophies over a period of years and compiled what they felt were the best elements from several different philosophies, pulling mainly from Charlotte Mason.

 No. The goal of The Good and the Beautiful curriculum is not to teach doctrines specific to a particular Christian sect, but to teach general principles of moral character such as honesty and kindness.
 The King James Version of the Bible is used when quoting Bible verses.

-We have no plans to create new editions for Pre-K, Level K Primer, Levels 4-7, or High School 1.
-We may or may not create a new edition of Level 3 in 2020.
+We have no plans to create new editions for Pre-K, Level K Primer, or High School 1 or 2.

 Level K: A new edition of Level K released on June 14, 2019.